University of Notre Dame residence halls: History

-Sr. Mary A. Lynch, S.S.J., M.A. is a sister of St. Joseph from Philadelphia, PA.
-Sr. Mary has been rector of McGlinn since August 2005 and works in campus ministry as well.
-McGlinn residents fondly refer to Sister Mary as "Smary" and often stop by her apartment on the first floor to say hello and grab a few (or more than a few) pieces of candy.
+Liz Greenop has been rector of McGlinn Hall since 2024.
+She is originally from Grand Rapids, Michigan and attended Xavier University for her undergraduate degrees in Psychology and Theology.
+Liz received her Masters of Theology from the University of Notre Dame.
+She is famous for her weekly "Bagels with Liz" event every Thursday morning, where she provides bagels and cream cheese and coffee for the girls of McGlinn.
+In June 2026, Greenop was placed on leave pending investigation of allegations of sexual misconduct.

 Fr.
 Tom Blantz, CSC lived in McGlinn from the time its construction was completed in 1997 before moving out in 2015.
 He has worked as a history professor at Notre Dame and retired in 2012 to part-time teaching.
 Fr.
 Tom presided over mass in McGlinn Hall Chapel frequently.
 He always kept Snickers bars in a bowl outside of his apartment.

 Fr.
-David Tyson, CSC has lived in McGlinn since August 2015.
+David Tyson, CSC lived in McGlinn beginning August 2015.
 He previously worked at the university in the 1970s and 1980s before being elected president of the University of Portland.
 Fr.
-David is now the president of Holy Cross College.
+David then became the president of Holy Cross College.

+The current priest in residence at McGlinn Hall is Fr.
+Richard Bullene, CSC.
+Fr.
+Rich, as he is called by the members of McGlinn Hall, is also the Assistant Dean for advising for the Notre Dame School of Architecture.

 Traditions

 Casino Night is McGlinn Hall's signature event held every winter.
 It is a night of fun "casino-style" games, with most attendees playing roulette and blackjack with play money.
 All of the proceeds from the event are donated by the Shamrocks to St. Adalberts, a local grade school in South Bend.
 McGlinn also runs a Bubble Soccer tournament, a signature event that started in the fall of 2015, and is held in the fall and spring every year.
 Players create a team and play soccer while in giant, inflatable bubbles, with the proceeds also going to St. Adalberts.

 McGlinn is one of the few dorms with living donors.
 Because of this attribute, every resident in McGlinn receives a Christmas gift from the McGlinn family in early December.
 In 2012, every girl received a two-pound box of assorted chocolates to ensure a maximum energy level throughout study sessions and final exams.

 McGlinn won Hall of the Year in 2018–2019, but the dome dance was cancelled due to the COVID-19 pandemic.
 McGlinn has also won the Kelly Cup, an award given to the female dorm with the most participation in interhall sports, seven times, in 2009, and from 2011 to 2016.
+Because of its frequent victories, large size, and close-knit dorm culture, McGlinn Hall is often referred to by the residents as "Touse" (Top House).